 - Prolong your running career without the pounding impact

-- Post surgery.
-A large number of spinal & lower limb surgeries require patients up and walking normally as soon as possible.
+- A large number of spinal and lower limb surgeries require patients up and walking normally as soon as possible.
 The Alter G provides an option for early rehabilitation suggesting a faster return to function and pain free activities.

 The Elderly and Overweight

 - Alter G provides a safe enclosed option for those fearful of walking on the footpath or uneven surfaces